yamagen/ise-translation/README.md

 翻刻は、 中川聡氏</a>による翻刻を利用した。
 -->

-"The Tale of Ise" is considered to be the oldest Japanese poetic narrative.
+"The Tales of Ise" is considered to be the oldest Japanese poetic narrative.
-The text is based on the "The Tale of Ise" in the New Edition of Japanese Classical Literature, Volume 12, Shogakukan, edited by Sadanosuke Fukui.
+The text is based on the "The Tales of Ise" in the New Edition of Japanese Classical Literature, Volume 12, Shogakukan, edited by Sadanosuke Fukui.
 The contemporary translation and English translation were done by Hilofumi Yamamoto.
 The transcription was done by [Satoshi Nakagawa](https://yatanavi.org/text/ise/index.html#google_vignette).